MileHacker Logo

 Booking Advice

 Book your flights and accommodations several months in advance during high season.
 Popular attractions, especially on Sentosa Island, have larger crowds.
-You might find more competitive prices on hotels and flights during shoulder season.
+You might get more competitive prices on hotels and flights during shoulder season.

 Budgeting & Costs